Commissioner and provider guidance

 The cost of providing these NHS pharmacy services to patients is recharged to the organisations who provide them.

-We invoices either the service provider or local authority for the prescription costs incurred by this service on a monthly basis.
+We invoice either the service provider or local authority for the prescription costs incurred by this service on a monthly basis.

-You must notify NHS Prescription Services of additions, deletions and changes to organisational and prescriber data using notification forms sent by email to: email@example.com.
+You must notify NHS Prescription Services of changes to organisational and prescriber data using notification forms sent by email to: email@example.com.

 If a query arises as a result of the information submitted to NHS Prescription Services, an email will be sent to the original sender of the notification.